 - BEST OVERALL: Kidde Nighthawk Carbon Monoxide Detector

-- BEST OVERALL: Kidde Carbon Monoxide and Explosive Gas Detector
+- BEST BUDGET: Kidde Carbon Monoxide Detector

-- BEST VALUE: Kidde Carbon Monoxide Alarm
+- BEST DIGITAL DISPLAY: X-Sense Carbon Monoxide Alarm Detector

 Carbon Monoxide and How It’s Detected

-Carbon monoxide (CO) is generally a by-product of combustion: Any appliance that uses a fuel source (a water heater, furnace, or boiler, for example) produces carbon monoxide when it’s running.
+Carbon monoxide (CO) is generally a byproduct of combustion: Any appliance that uses a fuel source (a water heater, furnace, or boiler, for example) produces carbon monoxide when it’s running.
 That excess carbon monoxide is meant to be released outside through chimneys and vents.
 These appliances are extremely safe when working properly, but when something goes wrong, the carbon monoxide can build up to dangerous levels.

-Carbon monoxide detectors are so important because the gas is colorless and odorless, and homeowners won’t be able to detect it on their own until it’s too late.
-Carbon monoxide detectors track levels of the gas over time and sound the alarm when those levels exceed certain parameters.
+Carbon monoxide detectors are so important because the gas is colorless and odorless, so it’s impossible for people to sense its presence until it’s too late.
+Carbon monoxide detectors track levels of the gas over time and sound a loud alarm when those levels exceed certain parameters.
 For instance, a 50 PPM measurement will activate most alarms after 8 hours, 150 PPM within 50 minutes, and 400 PPM within 15 minutes.

 Types of Carbon Monoxide Detectors

-There are two types of carbon monoxide detectors available on the market: stand-alone and combination models.
+There are two types of carbon monoxide detectors on the market: stand-alone and combination models.
 Choosing the correct type for your home depends on several factors.

-Battery-Powered, Plug-In, or Hard-Wired?
+Battery-Powered, Plug-In, or Hardwired?

-Carbon monoxide detectors can be purchased with a few different power supply options.
+Carbon monoxide detectors can be purchased with a few different power supply options: